 - More Teeth than the Osmond Family: The name should be a tip off.

-- Piranha Problem: It's basically an oversized piranha.
+- Piranha Problem: It's basically a lungsifh with the teeth of an oversized piranha.
 And it causes quite the trouble to the crew when they have to cross the swamp it lives in.

 - Sea Monster: It's more of a swamp monster but the principle is the same.